ziishaned/learn-regex/README.md

 In regular expression to check if the matching symbol is the starting symbol or endnig symbol of the input string for this purpose we use anchors.
-Anchors are of two types: First type is Caret `^` that check if the matching character is the start character of the input and the second type is Dolar `$` that checks if matching character is the last character of the input string.
+Anchors are of two types: First type is Caret `^` that check if the matching character is the start character of the input and the second type is Dollar `$` that checks if matching character is the last character of the input string.

 ### 2.7.1 Caret

-Caret `^` symbol is use to check if matching character is the first character of the input string.
+Caret `^` symbol is used to check if matching character is the first character of the input string.
 If we apply the following regular expression `^a` (if a is the starting symbol) to input string `abc` it matches `a`.
 But if we apply regular expression `^b` on above input string it does not match anything.
-Beacause in input string `abc` "b" is not the starting symbol.
-Lets take a look on another regular expression `^[T|t]he` which means: uppercase character `T` or lowercase character `t` is the start symbol of the input string, followed by lowercase character `h`, followed by lowercase character `e`.
+Because in input string `abc` "b" is not the starting symbol.
+Let's take a look on another regular expression `^[T|t]he` which means: uppercase character `T` or lowercase character `t` is the start symbol of the input string, followed by lowercase character `h`, followed by lowercase character `e`.